alexko30/mobx-react-material-starter/README.md

 Each entity in the system should have a domain model.
 This model should be:
   - named as in-project convention (shouldn't be used any synonyms);
   - structured and initialized as is (no field names or values overrides);
-  - should not use any library to make it technology agnostic;
+  - should not use any library to make it technology agnostic.
-  - should not know anything about other models.

 ![](/readme/abstract-architecture.png)